Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 The first (and most highly regarded) of the via ferrata routes that depart from Rifugio Locatelli is Torre di Toblin, also called Via Ferrata delle Scalette.

-Facing out from the Rifugio, begin hiking north towards the nearby rocky hill (Sasso di Sesto), following a wooden sign that points you around to the right for about 10min until you reach the saddle between Sasso di Sesto and Torre di Toblin.
+Once an Austrian observation post used during the Mountain War of 1915-1917, the summit of Torre di Toblin now provides a thrilling climbing objective for those exploring Parco Naturale Tre Cime.
+Facing out from the Rifugio to look at the three peaks, begin hiking north towards the nearby rocky hill on your right (Sasso di Sesto), following a wooden sign that points you anti-clockwise around the feature and above several beautiful lakes for about 10min until you reach the saddle between Sasso di Sesto and Torre di Toblin.

 From the saddle, continue on a path around the left side of the tower to connect with the cable.
-The thrilling ascent takes about 45min, featuring countless ladders and quite a few narrow squeezes to gain the summit of Torre di Toblin.
+The thrilling ascent takes about 45min, featuring countless ladders and quite a few narrow squeezes to gain the summit of Torre di Toblin at 2,617m.
 Even at 3B, this is a challenging and very entertaining climb!

 Side trip: Sasso di Sesto (10min)

-Just before returning to the hut, you can detour quickly from the saddle to the top of Sasso di Sesto for another viewpoint of Tre Cime and Rifugio Locatelli below.
-This takes less than 5min each way and is worth the quick excursion— notice the postcard tent site right on the top!
+Just before returning to the hut, you can detour quickly from the saddle to the top of Sasso di Sesto at 2,539m for another viewpoint of Tre Cime and Rifugio Locatelli below.
+This takes less than 5min each way and is worth the quick excursion for one of the best views over the mountain hut and across at Monte Paterno, the dramatic limestone spire that can be climbed on Via Ferrata De Luca/Innerkofler.

 Via Ferrata De Luca/Innerkofler & (link to) Via Ferrata delle Forcelle (2B & 1B; 2-3.5hrs)

-Taking off from Rifugio Locatelli in the opposite direction (heading towards the spindly cross-topped tower), ascend 5min on a high path to reach the Frankfurter Wurstel rock formation, which does bear striking resemblance to a hot dog.
+Taking off from Rifugio Locatelli in the opposite direction (heading towards the spindly cross-topped tower), ascend 5min on a high path to reach the Frankfurter Wurstel rock formation, which does indeed bear striking resemblance to a hot dog…

-The route begins with a 600m tunnel constructed during the First World War, which takes about 15min to climb through on a mix of stairs and inclined dirt, with frequent carved windows offering a view of the surrounding mountains.
+The route begins with the 600m WWI tunnel, which takes about 15min to climb through on a mix of stairs and inclined dirt, with frequent carved windows offering a view of the surrounding mountains.
+It’s dark, damp, but totally delightful!

-Pop out of the last tunnel to connect with the start of the true cable section ascending up the rock.
+Pop out of the last tunnel through an archway (pictured above) and turn left to connect with the start of the true cable section ascending up the rock.
 After 25min of fun and fairly easy climbing, reach Forcella del Camoscio.
+The route technically continues onwards rather than upwards from this point, just shy of the true summit, but it’s well worth the excursion to Monte Paterno, the cross-marked summit visible from the hut.

-Here, follow the wooden sign to the right to climb Monte Paterno (the cross-marked summit visible from the hut)— allow about 15min up to enjoy the best views of Tre Cime, Rifugio Locatelli, Monte Mattina, Lagos dei Piani Superiore, and even some of Cadini di Misurina.
-After a snack break, drop back to the Forcella in just a few minutes.
+From Forcella del Camoscio, follow the wooden sign to the right along a steep trail for about 15min to gain an additional 100m to the summit of Monte Paterno at 2,744m, breathing in one of the best views of Tre Cime, Rifugio Locatelli, Monte Mattina, Lagos dei Piani Superiore, and even some of Cadini di Misurina.

 *depending on how much time you have, you can choose to skip Via Ferrata delle Forcelle and the large loop, instead finishing Via Ferrata De Luca at Forcella Lavaredo (20min) and hiking back to Rifugio Locatelli on the main trail (20min).
 This would put your total excursion just under 2hrs!

-If time allows for the full loop: from Forcella del Camoscio, cross to the opposite side via a small wooden bridge and connect with cable for about 10min.
-Now traverse and descend around another rocky spire, following a mix of red arrows and red dots to stay on the path.
+If time allows for the full loop: from Forcella del Camoscio, cross towards an opposite spire via a small wooden bridge and connect with cable for about 10min.
+Now traverse and descend around another rocky summit, following a mix of red arrows and red dots to stay on the very low-trafficked path.

 The cable continues intermittently up and down until Forcella dei Laghi.
 About 45min from the summit, turn right and switchback steeply down a nasty scree field for a further 20min to connect with the wide trail below (if you’re not a fan of scree, you can continue farther to connect with an actual trail, but it will definitely extend your day).

-A tunnel is visible in the rock just above the trail (see the photo below) and this is where you’ll meet up with the south end of Via Ferrata De Luca, just 5min above crowded Forcella Lavaredo.
+A tunnel is visible in the rock just above the trail (see the photo below) and this is where you’ll meet up with the south end of Via Ferrata De Luca, just 5min above crowded Forcella Lavaredo, which offers a great view of the east face of Cima Piccola (“Little Peak”).

-Walk through a very low tunnel, banging your head several times, and then finally pass through a stone archway that brings you to the opposite side of the mountain, wrapping around the rock on a narrow ledge for several minutes.
+Walking through a very low tunnel, bang your head several times before finally adjusting to the dark just in time to pass through a stone archway that brings you to the opposite side of the mountain, wrapping around the rock on a narrow ledge for several minutes.

-Take the lower path at the junction, climbing up a scree slope and then enjoying a fun scramble to Forcella del Campscio, marked frequently by red triangles.
-30min after you first hopped on the cable, reconnect with familiar terrain on a descending cable for the next 20min and then make a sharp right turn to drop down to the tunnels.
+Take the lower path at the junction, climbing up a scree slope and then enjoying a fun scramble to rejoin your original route at Forcella del Camoscio, marked frequently by red triangles.
+30min after you first hopped on the cable, reconnect with familiar terrain on a descending cable for the next 20min and then make a sharp right turn to drop down to the 600m stretch of WWI tunnels that will return you to Rifugio Locatelli.

 *I followed a trail on my GPS straight at the junction in an effort to find a different down-route, but after about 20min of Class 3-4 scrambling without protection (and absolutely zero sign of a trail), I decided that teasing out a route here wasn’t worth being late for dinner.
 I’d recommend just descending through the tunnels, unless you have solid beta for an alternate route!